gladiola/blog/_drafts/2018-06-15-whatIsYourValue.markdown

 # What is their margin on your work?

 There was a counteracting pressure in that employers were seeking to drive down wages.
 As our economy "improves," we see one trend not improving:  wages.
 As businesses get richer, top executives continue to retain larger and larger percentages of the profits.
-We're already near seeing CEOs take in 270x what the average worker makes.[^1] Given those conditions, I have few qualms about sharpening up on pay.
+We're already near seeing CEOs take in 270x what the average worker makes.
+[1] Given those conditions, I have few qualms about sharpening up on pay.

 Meanwhile, some employers are frank in how they make their profit off of programmers.
 There are two key areas that we need to respect:
 - Profit from possession of proprietary programs